 Edited and with essays by Walker associate curator Victoria Sung and Dan Byers, the Carpenter Center’s John R. and Barbara Robinson Family Director, the fully illustrated exhibition catalog documents the artist’s research and studio process and includes a commissioned essay by UC Berkeley professors Julia Bryan-Wilson (History of Art Department) and Mel Y. Chen (Gender and Women’s Studies Department).

 This exhibition is co-organized by the Walker Art Center and the Carpenter Center for the Visual Arts at Harvard University.
 It is co-curated by Victoria Sung, associate curator of visual arts, Walker Art Center; and Dan Byers, John R. and Barbara Robinson Family Director, Carpenter Center for the Visual Arts, Harvard University.
-BAMPFA coordination is provided by Christina Yang, chief curator, and Elaine Yau, associate curator.
+BAMPFA coordination is provided by former chief curator Christina Yang and Elaine Yau, associate curator.